Dedsec106/ADB.sh/README.md

 ⭐ Support

-Kalau project ini membantu:
+If you like this project:

-- Kasih ⭐ di repo
+- Give it a ⭐ on GitHub
-- Share ke teman
+- Share it with others

 ---

-🚧 Future Update
+🚧 Future Updates

-- Auto pairing wireless
+- One-click installer
-- UI lebih advanced
+- Auto update system
 - Multi-device support
-- Installer 1 command
+- Improved UI design

----
+- Performance optimization